Storm over Spain

-Storm over Spain is a book by Mairin Mitchell, a pacifist commentary on the Spanish Civil War, published in 1937 while the war was ongoing.
+Storm over Spain is a book by Mairin Mitchell, a pacifist commentary on the Spanish Civil War published in 1937, during the war.

 Mitchell was a British and Irish journalist and author of articles and books on political and naval matters.

 Background

 Mitchell, a journalist based in England, was a frequent traveller on the continent and had made visits to Spain, studying Catalonia in particular.
 A Roman Catholic, and the daughter of an Irish doctor, in her youth she had been a member of an anarchist circle in London.
 With a Hungarian friend, Mitchell made a long visit to Andalusia in the early summer of 1936, during a period of strikes, shortly before the civil war broke out.